-- Submit a completed and signed Application for Transfer Admission with the non-refundable U.S. \$50 application fee. - 2.
-Have official transcripts sent from all two-year or four-year institutions attended.

-- Have a Dean's Evaluation Form completed by the dean of each institution attended to verify eligibility. - 4.
-Have an official final high school transcript and SAT or ACT scores sent.
+- Submit a completed and signed application for Transfer Admission with the non-refundable U.S. \$50 application fee. - 2.
+Have official transcripts sent from all two-year or four-year institutions attended. - Have a Dean's Evaluation Form completed by the dean of students at each institution attended. - 4.
+Submit an official final high school transcript and SAT or ACT scores.
 The SAT/ACT requirement may be waived for some advanced students or nontraditional students who did not take the test while in high school.
 Official GED results or Adult Education transcript should be sent, if applicable. - 5.
 Have official Advanced Placement scores sent from College Board, if applicable. - 6.
 Have official International Baccalaureate scores sent, if applicable.